 Broomall Rehabilitation and Nursing Center is located in Broomall, Pennsylvania.
 This city has a population of 20,535 people.
-This is a well below average nursing home, with an overall grade of D. If you are not satisfied with this facility's low overall grade, you may find you have slim pickings in Broomall.
-The city has just two other nursing homes.
-The best thing we can say about this place is that it did not receive any F's in in any of the major categories.
-Additional information about these categories can be found below.
+This nursing home received an overall grade of F. If you are not happy with this facility's poor overall grade, you may find your options to be limited in Broomall.
+The city has just one other nursing home.
+Lastly, this nursing home's ownership changed in the last year, so we will need to monitor it to confirm it is able to raise its standard of care going forward.

 Broomall Rehabilitation and Nursing Center